njustesen/TRTS/rules.md

 ### Regrouping
 Instead of making a _push_, you can also _regroup_, meaning that you move from a _contested_ **Area** to a reachable **Area** under _control_ (if any).
 Units that _regroup_, cannot be activated until next round.

-Units can also decide to _regroup_ instead of _pushing forward_ and it will end the _push_ immediately.
+Units can also decide to _regroup_ instead of _pushing forward_ and it will end the _push_ immediately after.

 ### Combat
 A _combat round_ is performed in several _combat steps_ where units with the long range attack before units with short range.
 In each _combat step_, units and buildings that share the same range value of the current _combat step_ can attack and cast spells.
 A _combat round_ thus starts with the highest range of any unit in the **Area**, then the second highest, the third, and so on, until all units have had a change to attack (unless they are killed first).